qqlexa/CampusKPIBot/README.md

 # CampusKPIBot
-Telegram bot for getting information about student account from official campus KPI
+Telegram BOT for getting information about student account from official campus KPI